bugladen/NadekoBot/docs/guides/Windows Guide.md

     - Go to [Google Console][Google Console] and log in.
     - Create a new project (name does not matter).
 Once the project is created, go into "Enable and manage APIs."
     - Under the "Other Popular APIs" section, enable `URL Shortener API` and `Custom Search Api`.
 Under the `YouTube APIs` section, enable `YouTube Data API`.
     - On the left tab, access `Credentials`.
 Click `Create Credentials` button.
-Click on `API Key`, and then `Server Key` in the new window that appears.
-Enter in a name for the `Server Key`.
+Click on `API Key`.
 A new window will appear with your `Google API key`.
     - Copy the key.
     - Open up `credentials.json`.
     - For `"GoogleAPIKey"`, fill in with the new key we copied.